 If you’re still a bit confused by the needles and gauges on battery chargers, consider buying one with a digital read-out.
 These do tend to cost a bit more, but they can be easier to interpret for those who don’t have much experience with car repair.

-Battery chargers are very useful tools once you know how to use them.
+They are very useful tools once you know how to read a battery charger amp meter.
 We hope this article has taught you how to read Schumacher battery charger meters and those from other brands.
 You might be surprised how easy it is to charge your battery once you know what steps to follow!